Grammar

 da wei : to do / in order to

-?? person this DO food TO DO become strong
+?? person this DO work TO DO give food -OB children self

 dan wei : from doing / because did